 In his federal criminal practice, Matt has defended clients charged with a broad array of crimes, including securities fraud, mail and wire fraud, economic espionage, bank fraud, false statements, obstruction of justice, racketeering, and drug and gun possession.
+Matt serves on the San Francisco and Oakland Trial Panel under the Criminal Justice Act.
 In his state practice, he has defended clients convicted of murder, real estate and securities fraud, and filing false documents.

 In addition to his criminal practice, Matt has extensive experience in a wide range of complex civil litigation, including civil discovery techniques, motion tactics, settlement strategies, and appeals.
-He has worked on consumer class actions as well as cases involving business torts and high-stakes commercial disputes.
+He has worked on consumer class actions, multi-district mass tort litigation, and cases involving high-stakes business disputes.

 Matt’s practice includes both trial and appellate work and he has argued in the Ninth Circuit Court of Appeals and in the California Court of Appeal.